Voidd999/ML-Analysis-and-training-app/README.md

 - Make predictions on new data using the trained model.
 - Save and download the trained model for future use.

+### This application is currently in experimental stage.
+Deployment is not recommended as data security concerns have not been addressed.
 ## Sample Datsets
 You can use these sample datasets from Kaggle - https://www.kaggle.com/datasets/joebeachcapital/subway-nutrition/code